darshankardil-create/E_commerce_fro_mern/README.md

 ---

-## 🛍️ User Features

-### 🔥 High-Value Features
-- **Login / Sign-up pages**
-- **Dynamic routing:** Product pages, checkout, order tracking, user-specific pages
-- **Checkout page** with detailed product summary:
-  - Product name
-  - Quantity
-  - Price per item
-  - Total (with and without tax)
-- **Order tracing / history page**
-- **Delete account page**
-- **Custom search suggestions** (beyond basic `<select>` options)

-### 🎯 Medium-Value Features
-- **Theme control:** Light/Dark mode toggle
-- **Theme persistence** on refresh
-- Responsive design for **mobile & laptop**
-- Mobile menu to navigate previously mentioned pages easily
-- **Page lock & blur overlay:** Page becomes non-interactive until the user signs up it even lock's the page if the user's account is deleted, not found, or doesn’t exist in database
-- **Page lock & blur overlay:** The page becomes non-interactive and blurred until the user signs up .
-It also locks the page if the user's account is deleted, not found, or doesn’t exist in the database.

 ### 💡 UX / Interface Enhancements
 - **Headers & elements adapt based on page/location**, showing only what's necessary
 - **Conditional rendering** to keep UI clean and focused